 It is also necessary to be able to link photographs to a specific camera and consequently to a suspect.
 Billions of images are uploaded to the internet and shared on social media platforms every day.
 Investigators are constantly faced with the task of trying to identify the person who posted the original photo on the internet.
 Linking a photo to a camera is now as important as linking a bullet to a gun.

-Understanding if an image is an original or the result of manipulation is not as easy task.
-Until now only few world-recognized experts where able to determine if an image used as evidence in court was effectively an original or if someone has tampered with it and thus it was not acceptable as evidence or as alibi.
-Experts have previously had to do this with self-made tools and very specialized scientific techniques.
-Today, the number of times that experts are asked to provide some insight on the authenticity of a photo are increasing at a drastic rate.
-The courts and savvy defense attorneys/prosecutors have begun to understand how easy is to manipulate a digital picture.
+Understanding if an image is an original or the result of manipulation is not an easy task.
+Only a few world-recognized experts were able to determine if an image used as evidence in court was an original or if someone tampered with it, making the photo unacceptable as evidence or alibi.
+Experts previously had to do this with self-made tools, very specialized scientific techniques, or a cobbled-together set of very expensive mathematical/engineering tools.

 A practical example of this is the Beckley case that the Second Appellate District Court (Los Angeles, CA) ruled:

 ...In this opinion we hold that the prosecution's failure to authenticate a photograph ...should have barred their admission...
 We also conclude there was insufficient evidence to support the street gang enhancement of each defendant's sentence.